zype/zype-android/UI.md

 - `PLAYLIST_GALLERY_HERO_IMAGES` - Hero images carousel will be displayed above the playlist rows, when this option is set ti `true`.
 Each hero image is clickable and linked to the specified playlist.
 The `Top Playlist` zobject in the platform is used to link playlists to hero images.

+- **Poster style thumbnails** - When Gallery View is set, "poster" style thumbnails are available if they have been configured on the Zype Admin.
+For more information see **[here](https://support.zype.com/hc/en-us/articles/115011367848)**

 ## Video placeholders

 The placeholder is used for videos that doesn't have thumbnails.